WinterYukky/amazon-ivs-multi-host-for-web-demo/README.md

 ![Image](./images/website-overview.png)

-## What is Amazon IVS multiple hosts
+## What is Amazon IVS Multiple Hosts

 > Amazon Interactive Video Service (IVS) enables developers to build applications that combine video from multiple participants into one live stream.
 A stage is a virtual space where participants can exchange audio and video in real time.
 You can then broadcast a stage to channels to reach a larger audience, and you can build applications where audience members can be brought "on stage" to contribute to the live conversation.